brianreumere/gandi-automatic-dns/README.md

 rest "verb" "apiEndpoint" "body"
 ```

 The `rest` function can call arbitrary endpoints of Gandi's LiveDNS REST API.
 If the verb is not `GET`, the function expects a third parameter to use as the body of the `POST` or `PUT` request.
 Valid API endpoints can be found in the [LiveDNS API documentation](https://api.gandi.net/docs/livedns/).
-Your PAT from the command line or the `~/.gandiapi` file is automatically included in the `Authorization` header.
+Your PAT from the command line, the file specified by the `-p` flag, or the `~/.gandiapi` file is automatically included in the `Authorization` header.